-Effective as of the effective time of 5:00 p.m., Eastern Time, on [DATE] (the "Effective Time"), each [two (2) / three (3) / four (4) / five (5) / six (6) / seven (7) / eight (8) / nine (9) / ten (10) / eleven (11) / twelve (12) / thirteen (13) / fourteen (14) / fifteen (15) / sixteen (16) / seventeen (17) / eighteen (18) / nineteen (19) / twenty (20)] shares of Common Stock issued and outstanding immediately prior to the Effective Time shall, automatically and without any action on the part of the Company or the respective holders thereof, be combined into one (1) share of Common Stock without increasing or decreasing the par value of each share of Common Stock (the "Reverse Stock Split"); provided, however, no fractional shares of Common Stock shall be issued as a result of the Reverse Stock Split and, in lieu thereof, at the Effective Time, any stockholder who would otherwise be entitled to a fractional share of post-Reverse Stock Split Common Stock as a result of the Reverse Stock Split, following the Effective Time (after taking into account all fractional shares of post-Reverse Stock Split Common Stock otherwise issuable to such stockholder), shall be entitled to one full share of post-Reverse Stock Split Common Stock for such fractional share of Common Stock.
-The Reverse Stock Split shall be effected on a record holder-by-record holder basis, such that any fractional shares of post-Reverse Stock Split Common Stock.
+Effective as of the effective time of 5:00 p.m., Eastern Time, on [\\\DATE\\\] (the "Effective Time"), each [two (2) / three (3) / four (4) / five (5) / six (6) / seven (7) / eight (8) / nine (9) / ten (10) / eleven (11) / twelve (12) / thirteen (13) / fourteen (14) / fifteen (15) / sixteen (16) / seventeen (17) / eighteen (18) / nineteen (19) / twenty (20)] shares of Common Stock issued and outstanding immediately prior to the Effective Time shall, automatically and without any action on the part of the Company or the respective holders thereof, be combined into one (1) share of Common Stock without increasing or decreasing the par value of each share of Common Stock (the "Reverse Stock Split"); provided, however, no fractional shares of Common Stock shall be issued as a result of the Reverse Stock Split and, in lieu thereof, at the Effective Time, any stockholder who would otherwise be entitled to a fractional share of post-Reverse Stock Split Common Stock as a result of the Reverse Stock Split, following the Effective Time (after taking into account all fractional shares of post-Reverse Stock Split Common Stock otherwise issuable to such stockholder), shall be entitled to one full share of post-Reverse Stock Split Common Stock for such fractional shares of Common Stock.
+The Reverse Stock Split shall be effected on a record holder-by-record holder basis, such that any fractional shares of post-Reverse Stock Split Common Stock resulting from the Reverse Stock Split and held by a single record holder shall be aggregated."